kerembozkurt2002/Minesweeper-Game-In-QT/README.md

 * void hintFunc(): gives hints and turns the cell block to be green and if it is green reveals the
 * cell
 * void createBoard(): creates the board
-* void placeMines(): places the mines when initializing the board
+* void placeMines(): place the mines when initializing the board
 * int countNeighboringMines(int row, int col): gives the mine count of the neighbouring cells
 * void revealCell(int row, int col): reveals the cell and gives the right image
-* void revealEmptyCells(int row, int col): this is a helper function that reveals cells rrecursively
+* void revealEmptyCells(int row, int col): this is a helper function that reveals cells recursively
 * if needed
-void checkWinCondition(int row, int col): checks if the game is won
+* void checkWinCondition(int row, int col): checks if the game is won

-**For a detailed explanation of the program please read the description.pdf.**
+* void gameOver(bool won): checks if the game is over(won or lost)

-void gameOver(bool won): checks if the game is ove(won or lost)
+* **For a detailed explanation of the program please read the description.pdf.**